saadsaif97/m2-professionl/readme.md

 - Basic LESS structure and the use of _theme.less and _extend.less
 - The usage of view.xml
 - Translation via CSV files in i18n

+---
+### Chapter 7 included
+- Adding a resource with acl.xml and requiring that permission in several areas
+- Adding an admin menu item with menu.xml
+- Modifying the data source for a UI grid component
+- Adding a new column to a UI grid component